Parametrized complexity of relations between multidimensional subshifts: The embedding problem

-Any configuration $y \in \A^{\Z^2}$ on the first layer can be extended to a configuration $x_y \in X$ by starting computations wherever required and, on each extra layer, leaving all cells with no computation empty.
-Any configuration of $X$ is obtained in this manner with possible additional computations with no starting point (coming from infinity).
+Any configuration $y \in \A^{\Z^2}$ can be extended to a configuration $x_y \in X$ that coincides with $y$ on the first layer, by starting computations wherever required and, on each extra layer, leaving gray all cells with no computation.
+Any configuration of $X$ is obtained in this manner with possible additional computations with no initial tile (coming from infinity).